Chapter 5. COM Servers

 runtime license key.
 Typically, development is performed on a

-licensed machine where CoCreateInstance
+licensed machine where CoCreateInstance is used

 as usual.
-Then a call to RequestLicenseKey
+Then a call to RequestLicenseKey is used on the

 licensed machine to obtain a runtime license key that is persisted

-to ensure that the calling code is running
+to file (or some other medium).
+CComClassFactory2 invokes IsLicenseValid to ensure that the calling code is running

-on a licensed machine before it hands out a runtime license key via RequestLicenseKey
+on a licensed machine before it hands out a runtime license key via RequestLicenseKey.
+Clients on nonlicensed machines then

-use this runtime license key to create instances using IClassFactory2::CreateInstanceLic
+use this runtime license key to create instances using IClassFactory2::CreateInstanceLic.

 Here’s what the client code might look like for

-creating an instance of our licensed CEarPolitic
+creating an instance of our licensed CEarPolitic class and

 obtaining a runtime license key: